Welcome to Atropos

 For all the latest news of migrant insects visit Flight Arrivals.

-Each month Atropos awards a £20 prize for the best photo posted on the Flight Arrivals news page.
-This prize can be used against purchases from Atropos Books (but can not be used in conjunction with other offers).
+Each month during between March and October, Atropos awards a £20 prize for the best photo posted on the Flight Arrivals news page.
+This prize can be used against purchases over £34 from Atropos Books (but can not be used in conjunction with other offers).

-To be eligible for the prize all you need to do is post an image of the moth trapped with your news on Flight Arrivals.
+To be eligible for the prize all you need to do is post your image of a migrant butterfly, moth or dragonfly with your news on Flight Arrivals.
 To qualify images must not have been previously published.